Technical deep dive

 Most column implementations are in columns/eventcolumns and columns/sessioncolumns packages, some will be scattered across protocol implementations.
 General interfaces are in columns package.

-Most of the machinery itself is implemented in sessions package, bothe the Closer implementation and utilities for combining everything together.
+Most of the machinery itself is implemented in sessions package, both the Closer implementation and utilities for combining everything together.

 5.2 Tables